-If you need a process for developing a marketing plan, check out, Short Course: Marketing Plans for Rightsholders.
-Even better, do the comprehensive online course, Getting to “Yes”, which includes Marketing Plans, as part of the whole sponsorship process.
+If you need a process for developing a marketing plan, your can do the comprehensive online course, Getting to “Yes”, which includes a big segment on marketing plans, as part of the whole sponsorship process.

 Sponsorship sales is about understanding and being responsive to brand needs.
 You can’t create a compelling, customised proposal, if you don’t understand their overall marketing objectives, priorities, target markets, and industry.

 The best salespeople in the industry know that, and spend a significant amount of time digging into the marketing (advertising, social) of a potential sponsor before contacting them or starting to craft a proposal.
 They know that the best way to get a sponsor’s attention, and get sponsors to invite a proposal, is to demonstrate that they’ve done their homework.